Spiriax/Natural-Extended/README.md

 <img width="638" height="133" alt="image" src="https://github.com/user-attachments/assets/48d41598-b0d6-4019-8537-1926d8786d34" />
 <img width="635" height="116" alt="image" src="https://github.com/user-attachments/assets/202e3370-97de-4e22-99f9-c37a8ba5695f" />

 In my example, what if you want to talk to Cloud, but you want the topic to be about Tifa?
-This is where 'Maximum Triggered Characters' come in!
+This is where 'Maximum Triggered Characters' comes in!
 This is a feature that can be found at the bottom of the extension field:

 <img width="634" height="68" alt="image" src="https://github.com/user-attachments/assets/270e960a-164b-4b05-8d4c-d15f3d72ce4d" />